Leofric, Earl of Mercia: Religious works

 Leofric and his wife Godgifu were generous benefactors of religious houses.
 In 1043, for example, he founded and endowed a Benedictine monastery at Coventry.
 John of Worcester tells us that "He and his wife, the noble Countess Godgifu, a worshipper of God and devout lover of St Mary ever-virgin, built the monastery there from the foundations out of their own patrimony, and endowed it adequately with lands and made it so rich in various ornaments that in no monastery in England might be found the abundance of gold, silver, gems and precious stones that was at that time in its possession."

 In the 1050s Leofric and Godgifu appear jointly as benefactors in a document granting land to the monastery of St Mary, Worcester, and the endowment of the minster at Stow St Mary, Lincolnshire.
 They are commemorated as benefactors of other monasteries as well, at Leominster, Chester, Much Wenlock, and Evesham.

 Family

 Northman

 Leofric's brother Northman is likely the Northman Miles ("Northman the knight") to whom King Æthelred II granted the village of Twywell in Northamptonshire in 1013.
 Northman, according to the Chronicle of Crowland Abbey, the reliability of which is disputed by many historians, says he was a retainer (knight) of Eadric Streona, the Earl of Mercia.
 It adds that Northman was killed on Cnut's orders in 1017, along with Eadric and others.
 Cnut then "made Leofric ealdorman in place of his brother Northman, and afterwards held him in great affection".

-Edwin and Godwine
+Eadwine and Godwine

-Leofric had at least two other brothers: Edwin was killed in battle by Gruffydd ap Llywelyn in 1039, and Godwine died some time before 1057.
+Leofric had at least two other brothers: Eadwine (referred to as Edwin in some texts) led the Mercian army to his death at the Battle of Rhyd Y Groes in 1039 opposing the forces of Gruffydd ap Llywelyn, and Godwine died some time before 1057.